Computer Science (CmSc) Classes

 150. Introduction to Programming

 This course introduces computer programming, emphasizing algorithm design and implementation using conditionals, loops, functions, recursion, and object oriented programming.
 The course is taught in Python.
 Prerequisite: One of the following: Math 105/105T Quantitative Reasoning, Math ACT of 22 or higher, or Math SAT of 530 or higher.
-QUANT.
+Embedded skill: Quantitative Reasoning.
 Four credits.
 Offered every semester

 155. Data Structures and Object Oriented Programming